momin57/Walmart-Sales-Operations-Insights/README.md

 - Branch-specific customer preferences and transaction volumes
 - Category performance varies by region and time
 - Revenue drop analysis helps identify underperforming branches

 ---

+## 🚀 How to Run This Project

+1. Clone the repository
+2. Open `walmart_project.ipynb` to see Python cleaning steps
+3. Run SQL queries from `SQLQuery1.sql` in SQL Server
+4. Open the Power BI file (`.pbix`) to explore dashboard (if shared)

+---